NLog/NLog.github.io/_posts/2021-08-25-nlog-5-0-preview1-ready.md

 or deadlocks.
 Both issues are extremely annoying to debug and diagnose, so one should be very careful to ensure interfaces are implemented with singleton-lifetime.

-### Aliases support for targets, layouts, layout renderers and conditions.
+### Aliases support for targets, layouts, layout renderers and conditions

 The following attributes are now allowed multiple times for a class: